-Not so long ago it was the role of the local fire service to issue certificates to businesses who conformed to fire safety practices.
+Not so long ago, it was the local fire service’s role to issue certificates to businesses that complied with fire safety practices.

-Today businesses are governed by The Regulatory Reform (Fire Safety) Order 2005, which places accountability with the ‘Responsible Person‘, regarding fire safety for buildings and staff.
+Today, businesses are governed by the Regulatory Reform (Fire Safety) Order 2005, which places accountability on the ‘Responsible Person‘ for fire safety in buildings and for staff.

-If you think this is a ‘cop-out’ and an opportunity for owners to negate on their fire safety standards – think again, as businesses face hefty sentences if found in breach of the law.
+If you think this is a ‘cop-out’ and an opportunity for owners to opt out of their fire safety standards, think again, as businesses face hefty sentences if found in breach of the law.

-A Leicester landlord has been sentenced to eight months in prison for ignoring fire safety regulations and putting his tenants’ lives at risk.
+A Leicester landlord has been sentenced to eight months in prison for failing to comply with fire safety regulations and putting his tenants’ lives at risk.

-Despite having been warned about the safety of his properties, Haresh Rambhai Patel ignored the local fire brigades advice and was prosecuted after two adjoining properties caught fire in May 2013 and firefighters had to rescue three residents.
+Despite being warned about the safety of his properties, Haresh Rambhai Patel ignored the local fire brigade’s advice and was prosecuted after two adjoining properties caught fire in May 2013, forcing firefighters to rescue three residents.

 The properties were split into 11 separate flats and bedsits.